-Site Name Description Size of Development Office/ industrial / Other Kresen photographs, books, and newspapers from the former sqm Kernow Cornish Studies Library, and the archaeological Continued records and photographs from the Historic Continueu Environment Record.
-Krowji Phase The Phase 1 Percy Williams development opened in 2,238sqm Office 1 2015.
-Construction of workspace to expand the 2,23034111 Office creative industries cluster at the former grammar school in Redruth.
+Site Name Description Size of Development sqm Office/ industrial / Other Kresen Kernow Continued exhibition areas and a new archive store for over 1.5 million manuscripts, maps and documents from the old Cornwall Record Office, thousands more photographs, books, and newspapers from the former Cornish Studies Library, and the archaeological records and photographs from the Historic Environment Record.
+Krowji Phase 1 The Phase 1 Percy Williams development opened in 2015.
+Construction of workspace to expand the creative industries cluster at the former grammar school in Redruth.
 Up to 61 units.
-The 2 new buildings have a BREEAM 'Excellent' Krowji Phase Phase 2 began in 2019 and completed in November 2,026sqm Office 2 2020 to create a further 21 new studios to a BREEAM 2,02034111 Office Excellent rating.
-The Elms The Elms is a formally redundant building.
-After 436 sqm Office renovation the building is home to CN4C & provides office space, facilities for voluntary, community and social enterprises to share.
-Opened in 2011 Treleigh Park Construction of 2,790 sqm of BREEAM Excellent 2,790 sgm Industrial & (Plot 1) speculative employment space.
-Office Treleigh Plot Construction of 800sqm of space 800 sqm Industrial & 2 Office Treleigh Plot Construction of 2,371 of space 2,371 sqm Industrial & 4 • , , Office Treleigh Plot Construction of 1,190 of space 1,190 sqm Industrial & 5 • Office Treleigh Plot Construction of a hybrid industrial unit comprising 871 sqm Industrial & 6 two storey office accommodation with production Office space.
+The 2 new buildings have a BREEAM 'Excellent' 2,238sqm Office Krowji Phase 2 Phase 2 began in 2019 and completed in November 2020 to create a further 21 new studios to a BREEAM Excellent rating.
+2,026sqm Office The Elms The Elms is a formally redundant building.
+After renovation the building is home to CN4C & provides office space, facilities for voluntary, community and social enterprises to share.
+Opened in 2011 436 sqm Office Treleigh Park (Plot 1) Construction of 2,790 sqm of BREEAM Excellent speculative employment space.
+2,790 sqm Industrial & Office Treleigh Plot 2 Construction of 800sqm of space 800 sqm Industrial & Office Treleigh Plot 4 Construction of 2,371 of space 2,371 sqm Industrial & Office Treleigh Plot 5 Construction of 1,190 of space 1,190 sqm Industrial & Office Treleigh Plot 6 Construction of a hybrid industrial unit comprising two storey office accommodation with production space.
 The building, has a floor area of 871 sqm and have a BREEAM Excellent.
-The building is occupied by Milkwood Publishing Ltd Treleigh Four flexible factory units totalling 2,806 square 2,806 sqm Industrial & Plots 7 & 8 metres built to a BREEAM excellent standard, The Office buildings are highly flexible with the internal space being available for a multitude of uses.
-Wheal An employment site with a gross development area of 876 sqm Industrial & Harmony 1.76 Ha (4.35 acres), including roads and services, and Office an area of open space.
+The building is occupied by Milkwood Publishing Ltd 871 sqm Industrial & Office Treleigh Plots 7 & 8 Four flexible factory units totalling 2,806 square metres built to a BREEAM excellent standard, The buildings are highly flexible with the internal space being available for a multitude of uses.
+2,806 sqm Industrial & Office Wheal Harmony An employment site with a gross development area of 1.76 Ha (4.35 acres), including roads and services, and an area of open space.
 The employment site has a net development area of 1.1 Ha (2.64 acres).
 The site has delivered 547 sqm of high quality light industrial space & 2 x 164.8sqm office buildings built & occupied.
-Parc Erissey Plot 21 (ex Barton House).
-5 x industrial/warehouse 1,718 sqm units for B8 use which opened in 2020 as Amazon Depot.
-Totals 19,853 sqm
+876 sqm Industrial & Office Parc Erissey Plot 21 (ex Barton House).
+5 x industrial/ warehouse units for B8 use which opened in 2020 as Amazon Depot.
+1,718 sqm Totals 19,853 sqm